Diseases & Conditions

 During the examination, your doctor may also evaluate:

-- Nerve function—To determine if you have another condition that may be affecting your wrist, such as carpal tunnel syndrome (nerve compression)
+- Nerve function — to determine whether you have another condition that may be affecting your wrist, such as carpal tunnel syndrome (nerve compression)

 X-rays.
 X-rays provide detailed images of dense structures, such as bone.
 X-rays of your wrist will help your doctor learn more about the exact location and severity of your arthritis.
 They can also help your doctor distinguish between various types of arthritis.

-There is no cure for arthritis, but there are a number of treatments that may help reduce the frequency of your symptoms and relieve the pain and loss of function it can cause.
+There is no cure for arthritis, but there are several treatments that may help reduce the frequency of your symptoms and relieve the pain and loss of function arthritis can cause.